 Dr Chris Playford

-Please note that there will be no office hours during weeks 2,3 and 4 because I am on paternity leave.
+Please note that I will not be available for office hours in weeks 10 and 11.

 I am a sociologist working in the fields of social stratification and the sociology of education.
 My work has focused on modelling the role of family background on educational attainment with a substantive interest in inequality and disadvantage.
 I specialise in the secondary analysis of large-scale survey and administrative data.
 I have methodological interests in a range of quantitative techniques including generalised linear and mixed models, latent class analysis and multiple imputation of missing data.

 Co-investigator.
 "Parental Social Class and Filial School Level Educational Outcomes in Contemporary Britain: Analysis of Understanding Society and Administrative Data." [with Dr Roxanne Connelly and Prof Vernon Gayle].
 Economic & Social Research Council Secondary Data Analysis Initiative (SDAI). £174,000.
 Oct 2018 - Oct 2020.

 In this project we will examine and extend the range of occupation-based social class variables in Understanding Society.
 We will then explore variation in educational outcomes of young people by these measures.

 Modules taught in previous academic years